JichengYuan81/CDI/README.md

 # Counterfactual Distribution Intervention for FSCIL
-Code will be released upon acceptance
+The full source code for CDI will be released once it has been accepted.